Bounds on the Size of Permutation Codes with the Kendall $\tau$-Metric: Acknowledgment

 \section{Acknowledgment}

 Sarit Buzaglo would like to thank Amir Yehudayoff for many useful discussions.
 The authors would like to thank the anonymous reviewer of the 2014 International Symposium on Information Theory for valuable comments.
 They thank Simon Litsyn for bringing valuable references to their attention.
 The authors also thank three anonymous reviewers whose detailed reviews and comments helped to improve the presentation of this paper.
+Finally, the authors want to thank Professor Hal Sudborough who found an error in the permutations of Theorem~\ref{thm:P57} in an earlier version.